Richard Clarke (radio personality): Radio

 Clarke joined Capital London in January 2009 to host the weeknight late slot and a Sunday evening "sorting out your problems" style show.
 In March 2009, he was joined by new co-presenter Kat Shoob and they presented six shows a week.
 The shows were high energy and resulted in OK!
 Magazine dubbing them as “Britain’s hottest radio duo” The focus of the show was entertainment, focusing on interviewing the world’s biggest stars.
 Clarke created exclusive content, recording interviews on music shoots, at live music venues or in transit!

 In April 2009, Clarke began presenting Hit40UK in place of Lucio Buffone, whose contract was not renewed.
 Hit40UK was re branded as The Vodafone Big Top 40 on 14 June 2009.
 During the show, Clarke met and interviewed many artists, like Bruno Mars, Ed Sheeran, Robbie Williams, Dizzee Rascal, Ne-Yo and was well liked and respected by his celebrity interviewees.

 Clarke had covered the Capital London's Capital Breakfast whilst Johnny Vaughan was absent in July 2009.
 From 3 January 2011, on the newly formed Capital network, Clarke solely presented every weeknight from 19:00 until 23:00 (excluding Friday's between December 2011 and March 2012).
 On 2 April 2012, he moved to the weekday mid-morning slot.

 On 12 December 2013 Clarke announced he was leaving The Vodafone Big Top 40 show and the mid morning show on the Capital Network.
 From January 2014 onwards he co-presented the breakfast show on Heart Solent. the show was a great success, growing local listening figures.

 From 3 June 2019 Clarke presented a weekday drive time on Heart South and Saturday drive time across the Heart Network.
 In 2022, Clarke’s drive show was beating every regional drive and breakfast show across Capital, Smooth and Heart.

 In 2024 Clarke had a top tier status show, being one of the leading regional commercial radio shows accruing over 500,000 listeners a week.

+At the start of October 2025, Clarke joined the team at BBC Radio Berkshire hosting the Breakfast Show.

-From 18 October 2025 Clarke has joined Magic Radio to start covering.
+From 18 October 2025 Clarke has joined Magic Radio for cover.
 He covered Dan Morrissey on his first day.
-He is going to be covering main presenters.